-Davey also criticized Conservatives who want to leave the European Union, saying Britain was better able to influence the world's biggest carbon emitters as part of the 28-country bloc.
+Davey also criticised Conservatives who want to leave the European Union, saying Britain was better able to influence the world's biggest carbon emitters as part of the 28-country bloc.

 He said "Europhobia" in parts of the Conservative party had created a "diabolical cocktail that threatens the whole long-term structure of UK climate change and energy policy."

-He also criticized Labour, who in September promised to freeze energy prices for 20 months if they won the election.
+He also criticised Labour, who in September promised to freeze energy prices for 20 months if they won the election.